 2/ It is usually falsely perceived as large only because of a higher arched palate and a small lower jaw, so not leaving much room to house a tongue!

-3/ Don’t forget, we talked about low muscle tone (hypotonia), so it’s easier for them to just let it hang out until they gain enough muscle strength.
+3/ Don’t forget about low muscle tone (hypotonia), it’s easier for them to just let it hang out until they gain enough muscle strength.

 4/ A lot of them become mouth-breathers due to frequent nasal congestions and ear infections (they usually have very narrow ear canals and nasal passage so it doesn’t take much) and so, the tongue naturally hangs out.